 - if required by law.

-'Personal information' includes your name, address, phone number, email address, age, gender, your employer and your position title.
+Examples of 'personal information' may include your name, address, phone number, email address, age, gender, your employer, your photo ID and your position title.

 Use of personal information

 The type of personal information QBCC holds from both our external and internal customers includes (please note this is not an exhaustive list of personal information held by QBCC):

 - recruitment records, which may include but is not limited to contact details, resume information, referee reports